xulaq/xulaq/README.md

 ###

-<div align="center"> Note : the projects I've worked on are in private repositories, which is why they are not visible here. </div>
+<p align="center"> Note : the projects I've worked on are in private repositories, which is why they are not visible here. </p>